Maitreya Festival

 The Maitreya Festival (sometimes spelt Maitreyah festival) is a large outdoor music festival held yearly in Melbourne, Australia.
 The festival generally plays a mixture of psytrance and techno, and has a large associated Alternative community.
 It has grown considerably in size over its 10-year history, with the event starting with 2000 people, building to attract 10,000 attendees in 2015, its 9th year of operation.
-In terms of outdoor electronic music events (commonly known as Doofs or Bush Doofs in Australia, this makes it the third biggest after Rainbow Serpent and Earthcore.
+In terms of outdoor electronic music events (commonly known as Doofs or Bush Doofs in Australia, this makes it the third biggest after Rainbow Spirit Festival and Earthcore.
 It is the largest psytrance event in Australia.
 Maitraya has been said as some to be more “Ideaologically in tune” and less commercial.